petilia2002/universal-laboratory-model/README.md

 ## Version

-We used python3.11 and Tensorflow 2.18 to build and the our models.
+We used python3.11 and Tensorflow 2.18 to build and test our models.